timroes/www.timroes.de/content/posts/timelion-tutorial.md

 for the population ages 0 to 14 in percentage.
 If you don't specify an indicator the population is loaded.

-To visualize the GDP of France and Germany, you could use the following expression:
+To visualize the GDP of France and Germany, you could use the following expression.
+Since World Bank only has one data point per year (and often not for the current year), make sure to select a large enough time range (e.g. the last 50 years) to get a proper chart.

 ```timelion
 .wbi(country=de, indicator=NY.GDP.MKTP.CD), .wbi(country=fr, indicator=NY.GDP.MKTP.CD)